alazaroc/blog-web-code/_posts/2023-10-23-introduction-to-data-analytics.md

 title: "Mastering the Basics of Data Analytics"
 date: 2023-10-23 00:11 +0200
 last_modified_at:
-description: This article provides a comprehensive overview of data analytics, including its fundamentals, different types, and applications
+description: This article provides a comprehensive overview of data analytics, including its fundamentals, different types, and applications.
+If you are new to Data Analytics start here!
 category:
 - Data Analytics
 tags: